 Most bags take a little time to set up and get comfortable with – this should go in this pocket, this in this and so on.
 The Energi+’s 13 pockets make this more of a need than normal and the running of cables to pockets and deciding what goes where is another complication.
-Once I had set everything up and gotten things sorted for myself it was simple to use, but this bag will take far more setup time than most.
+Once I had set everything up and get things sorted for myself it was simple to use, but this bag will take far more setup time than most.

 A caveat on the charging – the bag is great at charging things inside itself.
 It is not good at charging things as they are used.
-Some things like a mifi can work from inside the bag but in most cases trying to use something whist it is being charged is very problematic.
+Some things like a mifi can work from inside the bag but in most cases trying to use something whilst it is being charged is very problematic.

-The TYLT Energi+ is a very good example of a product that tries to specialize for a particular niche and does so superbly, but by doing so it excludes some potential users.
+The TYLT Energi+ is a very good example of a product that tries to specialize in a particular niche and does so superbly, but by doing so it excludes some potential users.
 This is a bag for those who carry around electronics and only electronics.
-There is no space for books or any significant paperwork and forget trying to bring lunch or use it as an overnight bag.
+There is no space for books or any significant paperwork and forget to try to bring lunch or use it as an overnight bag.
 If you are paperless and want the perfect mobile office bag or are looking for a dedicated tech travel bag and will not be doing a huge amount of walking, this might well be it.
 It can keep you on the go, online and working or relaxing throughout a long day and will do so in style.